- Part 1: Escape travel – leaving the comfort zone

 And, finally, we come to the trip itself.

 Do you think that planning a three-week personal trip to Costa Rica is a difficult task?
 Yes, I must confirm that it is.
-Yet, it has plenty advantages compared to using services of a travel agency.
+Yet, it has plenty of advantages compared to using the services of a travel agency.
 First of all, it is, of course, a great satisfaction at the end of the trip.

 To be honest we were very lucky with the flights.
 We got a good deal “out of nowhere”.
 Well, actually it is not that typical, but “out of nowhere” was from a tour agency.
-The deal was half the “normal” price for that kind of destinations, and we jumped in.
+The deal was half the “normal” price for that kind of destination, and we jumped in.
 The right things always come at the right time.
 Today this “out of nowhere” would mean such web resources as TravelFree and Fly4Free.
 There you can find great flights’ deals to close and exotic destinations.
-This is on the condition that you are ready to follow their news on regular basis.
+This is on the condition that you are ready to follow their news on a regular basis.